vl-blinov/spring-inventory-control-system/README.md

 ## About The Project

 ### How It Works In Production
+Roughly speaking, the process looks like this:
+1. An employee initiates a purchasing process and makes a request for budget approval for a desired product.
+1. When everything is approved, it is time for creating an inventory card with full information about the product in an e-catalogue of the ICS (inventory control system).
+1. After that, the employee makes a PR (purchase requisition) in an ERP (enterprise resource planning) system which is connected to the ICS.
+1. A specialist from the Purchasing Department checks the PR and organize further steps of the purchasing process.
+1. At the end, when the product is purchased and delivered, it must be registered in the ERP system.

+Each employee of the organization who has access to the ICS can view all equipment, accessories, tools and materials registered in the catalogue.
+It is very useful to do before your own purchasing as it might help to find a product similar to what you need that has been already purchased.
+Instead of long searching in the Internet you can contact with your colleague who created a card with a desired product and discuss its quality, characteristics, vendors, prices etc.
+In case the product is exactly what is needed you just skip creation of a new inventory card and go to the next step.
+If the product has similar characteristics you can reuse an existing inventory card with small changes.
+Both cases will definitely save your time and speed up the process.

 ### What We Have So Far
-Currently the application has only one main functionality which is to register all equipment and accessories that will be purchased for further use at a manufacturing plant.
+Currently the application has only one main functionality which is to register equipment and accessories of specific categories
+(Air conditioning, Electrical, Electronics, Gas, Heating, Hydraulics, Mechanical, Ventilation) that will be purchased for further use at a manufacturing plant.

-### Organization Structure
+### Organizational Chart
-The chart shows an organization structure with departments using AMICS.
+The diagram shows the structure of an organization with departments and employees.

 ![org-structure](src/main/resources/static/images-readme/org-structure.png)

 There are three roles with authorities used:
-1. [ROLE_ADMIN]: create/view/reuse inventory cards, create/view/update/delete users, view/update profile
+1. [ROLE_ADMIN]: create/view/reuse inventory cards, create/view/update/delete users, view/update profile.
-1. [ROLE_MASTER]: create/view/reuse/delete inventory cards, view/update profile
+1. [ROLE_MASTER]: create/view/reuse/delete inventory cards, view/update profile.
-1. [ROLE_USER]: create/view/reuse inventory cards, view/update profile
+1. [ROLE_USER]: create/view/reuse inventory cards, view/update profile.

-### Folder Structures
+### Folder Structure

 ```bash
 │   .gitignore